Udit-Rohilla/Text-to-Voice-Generation/README.md

-# Text-to-Voice-Generation
+# Text to Voice Generation

-Built a production ready Rails API that converts text to speech using ElevenLabs.
-The system processes requests asynchronously with Sidekiq, stores audio on Cloudinary, tracks request states, handles errors gracefully and applies rate limiting for safe and scalable usage.
+A production ready Ruby on Rails API that converts text into speech using the ElevenLabs Text to Speech API.
+The system processes requests asynchronously using Sidekiq, stores generated audio on Cloudinary, tracks request lifecycle states, handles failures gracefully and applies rate limiting for safe and scalable usage.

-## Voice Generation API with Rails
+---

-### Overview
+## Overview

-This project is a Ruby on Rails API application that generates voice audio from text using the ElevenLabs API.
+This project is a Ruby on Rails API application designed to generate voice audio from input text.

-Audio generation runs asynchronously using Sidekiq and results are stored in cloud storage with a public URL returned to the client.
+Instead of blocking client requests during audio generation, the system persists each request, processes it asynchronously in the background and allows clients to poll for status updates until the audio is ready.

+This approach keeps the API responsive, reliable and scalable under load.

+---

-### Tech Stack
+## Tech Stack

-- Ruby on Rails (API mode)
+- Ruby on Rails 7 in API mode
-- PostgreSQL
+- PostgreSQL for persistent storage
-- Sidekiq and Redis
+- Sidekiq with Redis for background job processing
 - ElevenLabs Text to Speech API
-- Cloudinary for audio storage
+- Cloudinary for audio storage and delivery
-- RSpec for testing
+- RSpec for automated testing
 - Railway for deployment

+---

-### Architecture
+## Architecture

+- Client sends a POST request with input text
-- POST request creates a VoiceRequest record
+- API creates a VoiceRequest record with status set to pending
+- A Sidekiq background job processes the request
-- Background job generates audio via ElevenLabs
+- ElevenLabs API generates the audio
-- Audio uploaded to Cloudinary
+- Audio file is uploaded to Cloudinary
+- VoiceRequest is updated with the audio URL and final status
-- Client polls status endpoint
+- Client polls a status endpoint until processing completes

-- URL returned when ready
+This architecture ensures heavy processing does not block API request threads.

+---

-### Environment Variables
+## Environment Variables

+The following environment variables are required to run the application.

 - ELEVENLABS_API_KEY
 - CLOUDINARY_URL
 - DATABASE_URL
 - REDIS_URL
 - SECRET_KEY_BASE

+---

-### API Endpoints
+## API Endpoints

+### Create a voice request

-#### POST /api/v1/voice_requests
+POST `/api/v1/voice_requests`

-Request
+Request body

 ```json
 {
   "voice_request": {